-The built environment currently contributes to approximately 42% of the UK’s total carbon footprint according to research carried out by The UK Green Building Council (UKGBC) in 2021.
+The built environment currently contributes to approximately 25% of the UK’s carbon emissions according to research carried out by The UK Green Building Council (UKGBC).
 Although new builds are more energy efficient, 80% of buildings will have already been constructed by 2050, so it is a government priority to implement a strategy to decarbonise our existing architecture.
 The construction industry has been under increasing pressure to reduce its environmental impact and find innovative ways not only to design and build energy-efficient buildings but also to reduce carbon emissions throughout the construction process to support the UK’s Net Zero target by 2050.

 The industry is exploring ways to strike a balance between quality and sustainability with Modern Methods of Construction (MMC).
 In this article, with assistance from Bond Bryan, Key Account Manager Natalie Palframan Explores the Benefits and Challenges of MMC.